 Fixed Income investors face different risks, as described in the section "Principle risks and uncertainties".
-Sovereign XLT Bond Fund (NL) invests primarily in a diversified portfolio of high-quality bonds denominated in euros, issued by central and local governments, with a remaining maturity of 15 years and longer.
-The portfolio is almost fully invested in such bonds with a credit rating between AAA and AA-.
+Sovereign Bond Fund invests primarily in a diversified portfolio of high-quality bonds denominated in euros, issued by central and local governments.
+The portfolio is mainly invested in such bonds with a credit rating between AAA and AA-, the rest being invested in bonds with lower credit ratings.
 The minimum credit rating is BBB-.
-The portfolio strives to replicate the benchmark in a cost efficient way.
-The portfolio does not contain active positions (versus benchmark) which are based on active macro views.
+By ensuring a good diversification in these bonds, we aim to achieve an optimal relationship between the expected return and the expected risks.
+Assessing risks and setting up the portfolio to these circumstances are an integral part of our investment process.
+By diversifying the portfolio, we reduce high concentration risks.
+We aim to make optimal use of the valuation differences between different countries, different issuers and different maturities.